 (Data) Controller – the natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data; and

 (Data) Processor – a natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller

-It is important to note that while the GDPR does update many specific rules, the underlying principles centered around the privacy of individual data subjects remain the same.
+It is important to note that while the GDPR in Canada does update many specific rules, the underlying principles centered around the privacy of individual data subjects remain the same.
 These principles focus on protecting the fundamental rights and freedoms of natural persons and their right to the protection of their personal data.